Huge waterspout swirls in Auckland; thunderstorms and tornado hit North Island

 “The kids were worried, but it basically tracked down the middle of the harbour.”

+“The water gets disturbed so you get this spinning rotation, so anything in contact with it does get sucked up a little bit.”

-Metservice forecaster Tuporo Marsters said 7100 lightning strikes had been reported since 10am this morning.
+He said there have been more than 7000 lightning strikes reported across the North Island since 10am today.

-He said there will be a brief reprieve tomorrow morning before an unsettled week ahead.
+Marsters said there will be a brief reprieve tomorrow morning from the bad weather before an unsettled week ahead.

 A fast-moving front is expected to hit the west coast of both the North and South islands tomorrow afternoon, bringing rain and showers.

-Metservice issued a severe thunderstorm watch at 10am this morning for the Coromandel Peninsula, Waikato and Bay of Plenty areas.
+Metservice issued a severe thunderstorm watch at 10am today for the Coromandel Peninsula, Waikato and Bay of Plenty areas.

 MetService is advising that if these regions are hit with severe thunderstorms, they could see damaging wind gusts of 110 km/h or more, large hail that is 20mm or more in diameter and the possibility of small tornadoes.